liam-wiltshire/talks/scaling/content.md

 class: content-odd

 - Slow Performance
- - Users trying to access your application, but the wait for resources to be available makes it skow
+ - Users trying to access your application, but the wait for resources to be available makes it slow
 - Outages
  - Hardware cannot keep up - errors for some users
 - Unavailability